 - Register Your Car’s Address

 Many homeowners often update their bank account when they move to a new address, but they fail to update their car details.
 To avoid problems down the road, it’s advisable you update your address on your driving license, and auto insurance.
 Remember, most insurance policies are based on a driver’s location and vary interstate.
 If you fail to notify an insurer of your new address, they may refuse to pay a future claim.
+We also recommend you call a car transport company to relocate your car to your new home.

 - Take a Final Meter Reading